 Security breaches affecting millions of consumers are shining an enormous new spotlight on cybersecurity concerns and risks.

-So it’s auspicious timing that just a few days before the incident was made public, Caleb Queern, a security services-focused member of KPMG’s Advisory group, sat down with Stan Lepeak to talk about the role DevOps can play in organizations’ security operations centers.
+So it’s auspicious timing that just a few days before an incident was made public, Caleb Queern, a security services-focused member of KPMG’s Advisory group, sat down to talk about the role DevOps can play in organizations’ security operations centers.

-- That DevOps, at its heart, is about enabling a business’ product management, software development, and operations professionals to communicate and collaborate to produce the right software fast enough to meet market demands
+- DevOps, at its heart, is about enabling a business’ product management, software development, and operations professionals to communicate and collaborate to produce the right software fast enough to meet market demands.

-- Why automation is a critical component of a DevOps approach, enabling the business to get higher value work out of the same resources
+- Why is automation is a critical component of a DevOps approach, enabling the business to get higher value work out of the same resources?